-This full day tour for example includes the plane wreck (and cycle hire), as well as a number of other attractions in Iceland that you will likely want to visit, as well as a pick up from Reykjavik.
-It also runs in the winter, a time at which a guided tour is definitely a safer option.
-This budget focused tour is another good option.
+This full day tour for example includes the plane wreck, as well as a number of other attractions in Iceland that you will likely want to visit, as well as a pick up from Reykjavik.
+For winter especially a guided tour is definitely a safer option.

 Further Reading for Visiting Iceland

 We’ve written a number of pieces of content on Iceland to help you plan your trip to this beautiful country, which we think you will find useful – plus we have more on the way, so do check back often.
 There are also a number of external resources that travelers to Iceland should find useful.

 - Our detailed guide to planning your Iceland trip, which has everything you could need to help you plan an awesome adventure in Iceland, from budget tips to practical information and more.
 A must read and a good place to start your trip planning!

 - If you’re heading to Iceland in winter and planning on driving yourself, check out our detailed guide to driving in Iceland in winter to help prepare yourself

 - We’ve created a list of some of our favourite photography locations in Iceland from our travels there to give you some ideas of where to aim to get the best photos